 - What information will I need to provide when lodging a claim?

-You’ll need to provide the time when the loss or damage occurred, the cause of the loss, a description of the damage, an estimate of the nature and extent of the damage and details of any other insurance under which your client is entitled to claim for the same loss.
+You need to provide details such as the time when the loss occurred, the cause of the loss, a description of the crops damaged, an estimate of the nature and extent of the physical damage and details of any other insurance policy under which your client is entitled to claim for the same loss.

 - What happens when my client makes a claim?

 Once Primacy receives notification of a potential loss, someone from our appointed assessing firm will contact your client to discuss the claims process and the details of the field assessor who'll be attending their site.
 The field assessor will contact your client, usually within 48 hours, to arrange an inspection.
 It always helps the process if they’re able to provide reasonable assistance to our assessors when reviewing the nature and extent of the loss or damage to their property.
 They may also request a farm or plantation map, reconfirm the areas affected and extent of damage, and for any farm vehicles to be available for site inspection.

 - How long does it take for the assessor to attend the site and inspect the damage?

 The assessor will let your client know of any factors that may delay their visit.
 This usually depends on the type and maturity of their crop and factors such as excess rainwater, access restrictions, damage to fully manifest, etc.

 - What does my client need to do if harvesting or about to harvest?

 If at the time of the loss or damage the crop is ready for harvest or being harvested, your client may continue to harvest.
 However, a sample area should be left for inspection for the assessor.
 For requirements and measurements of the sample area, please refer to the policy or give us a call.